- Decor, Event Management Brentano Designs

 Search our directory

-If you're introducing a product, you want to show potential customers how it works.
+NEW YORK If you're introducing a product, you want to show potential customers how it works.
 And if you're unveiling a high-tech product, you better give them the tools to figure out how to use it.
 So when Digimarc, a technology company based in Tualatin, Ore., held a product launch event for New York customers, it did just that.

 Digimarc's new technology, called MediaBridge, allows advertisers or media outlets to place a digital watermark on a printed page (when users hold a watermark in front of their computers' cameras, the image directs their browsers to a particular Web site).
 Of course, most people don't have cameras on their computers.
 So Digimarc put an Intel PC Camera Pack in everyone's gift bag.